The-OpenROAD-Project/OpenLane/doc/chip_integration.md

 [Here][0] you can find a list of all the available OpenLANE configuartions.

-For power routing purposes your core will require a special `pdn.tcl` each and will have to meet certain constraints.
+For power routing purposes your core will require  special configurations in your `config.tcl` to properly setup the pdngen configs, and it will have to meet certain constraints.
 Check this [section](#power-routing) for more details.

 ## Hardening The Full Chip